Quantum Closeness Testing: A Streaming Algorithm and Applications: Introduction

+Today, most measurements are based on local measurement because, unlike joint and independent measurement, the local measurement method is fashioned after the way streaming algorithms work.
+To illustrate: for any $n$-qubit state $\rho$ that Alice sends to Bob, Bob only needs to perform a single-qubit measurement of each qubit he receives; the results are then stored as classical outputs.
+Hence, when $n$ is large, and not all $n$ qubits can be received simultaneously, local measurement schemes do not require quantum storage whereas a general independent measurement scheme would require quantum storage for $n$ qubit.

-A direct idea of quantum property testing is to estimate $\rho$ via sampling from $\rho^{\otimes n}$, then one can check any property of interest.
-This problem was solved in three recent papers \cite{HHJ+16,OW16,OW17}.
-For collective measurement, those work showed that $n = \wt{\Theta}(d^2 /\epsilon^2)$ copies of~$\rho$ are necessary and sufficient to produce trace distance error less than $\eps$ with high probability.
-In \cite{HHJ+16}, it was proved that $n=\Omega(d^3/\eps^2)$ copies are necessary to achieve a good estimation by independent measurements, completing the picture together with a sequence of works \cite{compressed,FlammiaGrossLiuEtAl2012,Vlad13,KRT14} which showed that $n=O(d^3/\eps^2)$ copies are sufficient.
+A more direct approach to quantum property testing is to estimate $\rho$ by sampling from $\rho^{\otimes n}$, which also means one could check any property of interest.
+This problem has been solved in three recent papers \cite{HHJ+16,OW16,OW17}.
+All three show that with joint measurement $\wt{\Theta}(d^2 /\epsilon^2)$ copies of~$\rho$ are sufficient to produce a trace distance error of less than $\eps$ with high probability.
+Haah $et$ $al.$ \cite{HHJ+16} proved that, $\wt{\Theta}(d^2 /\epsilon^2)$ copies are necessary.
+In addition, Haah $et$ $al.$ \cite{HHJ+16} proved that, with independent measurement, $\Omega(d^3/\eps^2)$ copies are needed for a good estimation.
+Together with the sequence of works \cite{compressed,FlammiaGrossLiuEtAl2012,Vlad13,KRT14}, we now have a complete picture that shows $\Theta(d^3/\eps^2)$ copies are optimal for estimating $\rho$.

-Like the property testing of discrete distributions, this idea is not optimal in general.
-In \cite{OW15}, it was proved that to test whether a given state is maximally mixed, $\Theta(d/\epsilon^2)$ copies are necessary and sufficient by collective measurements.
-For the generalized problem, where one is given access to unknown $d$-dimensional quantum mixed states $\rho$ and $\sigma$, it was proved that $\Theta(d/\epsilon^2)$ are necessary and sufficient to test whether they are identical or $\epsilon$ far by collective measurements in \cite{BOW17}.
-The estimation of von Neumann entropy of general quantum state was studied in \cite{JISW17}.
-In \cite{GNW17}, it was showed that ''stabilizerness" is efficiently testable.
-In \cite{NIPS2018_8111}, the online learning of quantum states was studied.
-In \cite{Aaronson:2018:STQ:3188745.3188802,AR19}, the connection between quantum learning and differential privacy is established.
+However, like classical property testing, this idea is not optimal for a general property.
+For example, O’Donnell and Wright \cite{OW15} proved that, with joint measurement, $\Theta(d/\epsilon^2)$ copies are necessary and sufficient to test whether a given state is maximally mixed.
+Yet in the general setting, where one is given access to unknown $d$-dimensional quantum mixed states $\rho$ and $\sigma$, $\Theta(d/\epsilon^2)$ copies are necessary and sufficient to test whether they are identical or $\epsilon$-far apart \cite{BOW17}.

+Acharya $et$ $al.$ \cite{JISW17} studied methods for estimating the von Neumann entropy of general quantum states, while Gross $et$ $al.$ \cite{GNW17} showed that ``stabilizerness" can be tested efficiently.
+In \cite{NIPS2018_8111}, the online learning of quantum states was studied, which allows adaptive measurement of each copy of $\rho$.
+In \cite{Aaronson:2018:STQ:3188745.3188802,AR19}, the connection between quantum learning and differential privacy was established.
+Testing properties of distributions using quantum algorithms were studied in \cite{GL19}.